Key Takeaways

 _archive/folder (the underscore keeps it at the top). - When you're working, you only ever touch the files in

-My_Thesis/. - When you reach a milestone (e.g., "finished Chapter 1 draft" or "sent to advisor"), you zip the entire
+My_Thesis/. - When you reach a milestone (e.g., "finished Chapter 1 draft" or "sent to advisor"), you

 My_Thesis/folder and name it with the date and a description. - Move that zip file into the